romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

         return x_px, y_px

-Here is the code for face landmark detection.
+Let's do landmark detection!
+Here is the code.

     # we will store face landmark from images in this dictionary for convenient when debugging
     all_image_landmarks = {}